jmicko/known_space/known_space_reading_order_by_publishing_date.md

 You may need to jump between collections (Three Books of Known Space, Neutron Star, etc.) to find each story.

+There are some cases where two stories were published in the same month.
+Typically they were published in different magazines, so exact publishing dates are difficult or impossible to determine.
+In these cases, the in-universe chronological order has been used to order conflicting stories in the list.
+However, it ultimately doesn't matter which one you read first.

 The Man-Kzin Wars stories are part of the expanded universe, and are mostly not written by Larry Niven himself.
 Currently, this list only includes those stories actually written by Niven.
 In the future, the rest will be added here and tagged as optional, but Niven